Dräxlmaier Group: 1998-2007

-In 1998, the company moved into the new Dräxlmaier Technology Centre in Vilsbiburg.
-The next year, the Dräxlmaier Group produced a full-leather interior as the first system supplier for the Mercedes-Benz CL Coupe.

-This was followed by the production of the complete interior of the BMW Z8.
-For both models, Dräxlmaier developed and supplied the wiring system.

-In 2002, Dräxlmaier developed, produced and delivered the complete wiring system and interior for the Maybach luxury sedan.
-In addition to a second location in Landau an der Isar/Germany, in 2003 a new plant was built in Shenyang/China.
-Since then, Porsche, Jaguar and Cadillac have become part of the company's customer base.

-In 2005-2007, further sites were opened in South Africa (2005); in 2006 in Thailand, Spain and Mexico; and in 2007 in Bălți, Moldova, where Dräxlmaier built a completely new factory employing 2000 people.
+In 1998, the company moved into a new technology center in Vilsbiburg.
+In 1999, the Dräxlmaier Group became the first system supplier to produce a full leather interior for the Mercedes-Benz CL Coupé.
+This was followed in 2000 by the production of the entire interior for the BMW Z8.
+The company also developed and supplied the wiring harness for both models.
+In 2002, it developed, produced and supplied the complete wiring harness system and interior for the Maybach limousine.
+In addition to a second location in Landau an der Isar (Germany), a plant was established in Shenyang, China, in 2003.
+At the same time, Porsche and Jaguar Land Rover became part of the company´s customer base.
+Between 2005 and 2007, further locations were opened in South Africa (2005); Thailand, Spain and Mexico (2006); and Bălți in Moldova (2007).